GeorgiaTech-DDI/makerspace_iot/README.md

 ## [Onboarding](https://github.com/GeorgiaTech-DDI/makerspace_iot/wiki/Introduction-&-Onboarding-for-MSIoT)
 What impact does this project create?
 How does this contribute to the existing IoT and predictive maintenance research?

-➡️**Aim of the project:** Enable data collection for various machine parameters like current, vibration, and temperature in Flower Invention Studio.
+➡️**Aim of the project:** Enable data collection for various machine parameters in Flower Invention Studio.

-➡️**Research gap identified:** After going through various research papers we realised there was no system available which could help collect data
+➡️**Research gap identified:** After going through various research papers we realised there was no system available which could help collect data............

 ➡️**Work done:** We have made an IoT infrastructure which utilizes sensors to gather data on various machine parameters like current, vibration, temperature etc. These machine parameters are constantly measured and stored in a cloud warehouse.